boazsegev/plezi/websocket chatroom.md

 As you can see, some options are there for later, but are disabled for now.

-- **root**: this option defines the folder from which Plezi should serve static files (html files, images etc').
+- **public**: this option defines the folder from which Plezi should serve public static files (html files, images etc').
 We will not be serving any static files at the moment, so this option is disabled.

 - **assets**: this option tells plezi where to look for asset files that might need rendering - such as Sass and Coffee-Script files...
 We will not be using these features either, so that's out as well.